daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-12-08-linear-regression-is-orthogonal-projection.md

 $\hat{y}$; a linear function of $x$ parameterized by $\beta$, and some label, $y$.

-On top of our already simplified dataset, we'll also simplify the model complexity by omitting the bias/intercept term, i.e., restricting our model to only one learnable parameter.
+On top of our already simplified dataset, we'll also simplify model complexity by omitting the bias/intercept term, i.e., restricting our model to only one learnable parameter.
 Let's train the model.